 Champagny 2020

-Made up of hamlets built in the traditional style (wood and stone), the village was linked to the La Plagne ski area in 1971 and has kept its mountain charm intact.
-The narrow streets are home to chapels and oratories, and a Baroque church not far from the torrent that runs through the village.
-La Plagne Resort travel agency offers a wide range of accommodation, from studios to chalets for 15 people.
+Made up of hamlets with traditional wood and stone housing, the village was linked to the La Plagne ski area in 1971 and has retained its mountain charm intact.
+The narrow streets are home to chapels and oratories, and a baroque church not far from the torrent that runs through the village.
+The La Plagne Resort travel agency offers a wide range of accommodation, from studios to 15-person chalets, each with its own decorative touch.

 Champagny - fête du village